 Aquatic Invasives Strike Force Crew

 The AISF Crew is a part of the Trail Conference Conservation Corps, an AmeriCorps program hosted by the New York-New Jersey Trail Conference and funded by the Lower Hudson PRISM.
-The crew consists of one leader and four members who spend the season surveying and mapping AIS occurrences throughout the Lower Hudson region, assisting in outreach events and trainings, participating in water chestnut removals and special partner projects, as well as conducting watercraft inspections for the LH PRISM Watercraft Inspection Steward Program.
+The crew's primary responsibilities fall within two projects: Monitoring and Management and Education and Outreach.
+They spend the season surveying and mapping AIS occurrences throughout the Lower Hudson region, assisting in outreach events and trainings, participating in water chestnut removals and special partner projects, as well as conducting watercraft inspections for the LH PRISM Watercraft Inspection Steward Program.

 Watercraft Inspection Steward Program